stackgl/gl-texture2d/README.md

 * `dtype = ndarray.dtype(array)`
 * `shape = array.shape`

+Then the rules for `type` and `format` are defined according to the following table:

 | `dtype`      | `shape`    | `format`        | `type`                 |
 | ------------ |:----------:|:---------------:|:----------------------:|
 | `float32/64` | [m,n]      | LUMINANCE       | FLOAT                  |